Last Updated on

 The location in Murray Hill was absolutely perfect for first-time visitors like ourselves.
 It was walking distance to countless attractions, and also right by the Grand Central Station when we needed to get further away.

 The rooms are small, but more than enough for a short stay.
 We loved the decoration, the bed was very comfortable and the included toiletries smelled heavenly!
-There is a restaurant and a rooftop lounge in the hotel, which was unfortunately closed when we visited in January.
+There is a rooftop lounge in the hotel, which was unfortunately closed when we visited in January.
 We would recommend this hotel to everyone, even those who aren’t necessarily traveling to New York on a budget. -Maria and Rui from Twofindaway

 When I was looking at places to stay in New York, it was really difficult to find something affordable.
 It was my first-time solo and accessibility was a main criteria.
 That is one of the reasons that I loved Hotel 31.
 It was so centrally located with places like the Grand Central Terminal and the Empire state building hardly five minutes away by walking.